On the asymptotic behaviour of semigroups for flows in infinite networks: Vector valued measures and the Bartle integral

 \section{Vector valued measures and the Bartle integral}

 The Pettis integral is a well-known generalisation of the Bochner integral which has various applications in operator theory.
-The Bartle integral, although not as general as the Pettis integrals, is another generalization of the Bochner integral which seems to be far less known.
-However, it has many applications in the integration theory in vector-valued function spaces and we will use it frequently throughout the last section of this paper.
-This section of the appendix shall serve as a short introduction this topic.
-However, we point out that the theory presented here can be developed even more generally.
-In this paper it is used to identify the dual space of the space of vector valued continuous functions that vanish at infinity.
-But before, we start by recalling vector-valued measures.
+The Bartle integral, although not as general as the Pettis integral, is another such generalization far less known.
+It has many applications to integration theory in vector-valued function spaces and will be used it frequently throughout Section~\ref{section:applications-to-transport-equations-in-infinite-networks-measures} of this paper.
+In this paper it is used to identify the duality of the space of vector valued continuous functions that vanish at infinity.
+This brief appendix shall serve as a short introduction to the topic.